Chichester boat sales office now open! Read more.

 Read on to sort your bowriders from your cuddy cabins.

 Boats come in all shapes and sizes and have many different uses, so there isn’t really a single popular boat type.
 Perhaps the most popular boats for families are bowriders and open day boats.
-For real boat enthusiasts with money to spend, then cabin cruisers are a popular choice.
+For real boat enthusiasts with money to spend the cabin cruisers are a popular choice.

 Open day boats

-The open day boat (sometimes called a deck boat in the US) is designed with a focus on deck space.
-The main feature is an open-deck area with a good amount of seating.
-This style of the boat often has a V-shaped fibreglass hull with a wide beam.
+The open day boat, sometimes called a deck boat in the US, is designed with a focus on deck space.
+The main feature is an open deck area with a good amount of seating.
+This style of boat often has a V-shaped fibreglass hull with a wide beam.

 Typically, this type of boat is big and comfortable enough for families or groups of friends to enjoy relaxing short cruises.
 They’re not bad for a spot of fishing either, so open day boats really do offer a versatile choice.

 Prices vary considerably, ranging up to £150,000.
-Of course, second-hand/used boats can be picked up a bit cheaper – in this case, it is best to work with a boat broker.
+Of course, second-hand / used boats can be picked up a little cheaper – in this case, it is best to work with a boat broker.

 Bowrider boats

-Bowrider boats, named so because of the seating area in the front (bow), provide a decent option for families.
-The trailer-able power boat with a swim platform for putting on wakeboards is perfect for short leisure trips, water skiing and water sports.
-Bowriders are typically between 16-35ft long and larger options can carry up to 10 passengers.
-Best suited to wave-free water, this isn’t the boat for the high seas!
+Bowrider boats, so named because of the seating area in the front (bow), provide a good option for families.
+The trailerable power boat with a swim platform for putting on wakeboards is perfect for short leisure trips, water skiing and water sports.
+Bowriders are typically between 16ft – 35ft long and larger options can carry up to 10 passengers and are best suited to wave-free water, this isn’t the boat for the high seas!

 Cabin cruisers